top of page

 Other Blogs On Siquijor

-Before we went everyone we met told us it was over hyped and overcrowded.
-We had a great experience and would highly recommend going but only at opening time any later and we think we would have had a different experience.
+Before we went everyone we met told us it was over hyped and overcrowded which gave us quite low expectations for the trip.
+However when we arrived we were the only ones there and had a great experience swimming in the upper pools listening to the sounds of the jungle and spotting wildlife.
+Overall, we would highly recommend visiting Cambugahay Falls but only at opening time, any later and we think we would have had a very different experience with the crowds taking away the beauty.

 Bamboo Walkway at Cambugahay Falls